opnsense/docs/source/manual/settingsmenu.rst

 Periodic Captive Portal Backup    Periodically backup Captive Portal state.
 **Power Savings**
 Use PowerD                        PowerD allows tweaking power conservation features.
 The modes are maximum (high performance), minimum (maximum power saving), adaptive (balanced), hiadaptive (balanced, but with higher performance).
-On AC Power Mode
+On AC Power Mode                  Set power mode when on AC (on grid).
+Default option is: hiadaptive.
-On Battery Power Mode
+On Battery Power Mode             Set power mode when on battery.
+Default option is: hiadaptive.
-On Normal Power Mode
+On Normal Power Mode              Set power mode the power utility can not determine the power state.
+Default option is: hiadaptive.
 **Disk / Memory Settings**
 Swap file                         Create a 2 GB swap file.
 This can increase performance, at the cost of increased wear on storage, especially flash.
 /var RAM disk                     This can be useful to avoid wearing out flash storage. **Everything in /var, including logs will be lost upon reboot.**